 Root Cause Identification and Problem Solving Tools in Food Safety(3 customer reviews)

-This 4 hour training webinar will demonstrate the practical use of tools for risk analyzing, root cause identification and problem solving in every day food safety.
-Purchase the recording from May 31, 2019 to experience the full 4-hour training session along with the presentation slides, exam and certificate.
+Purchase the training recording from May 31, 2019 to experience the full 4-hour training session along with the presentation slides, templates, end test and certificate of attendance.

 Vladimir Surčinski, Auditor and Trainer for Food Standards, IFSQN